kodagent/audoji/README.md

 # audoji_ai_engine
-AI Engine codebase for audoji app
+This is the AI Engine codebase for audoji app.